Hierarchical proximal Galerkin: a fast $hp$-FEM solver for variational problems with pointwise inequality constraints: Introduction

 \subsection{Contributions}

-The main contribution of this paper is the investigation of a fast sparsity-preserving $hp$-FEM discretization of the subproblems of the LVPP algorithm applied to the obstacle and generalized elastic-plastic torsion problems, with a view of providing a bedrock for its potential in applications.
+The main contribution of this paper is the investigation of a fast sparsity-preserving $hp$-FEM discretization of the subproblems of the LVPP algorithm applied to the obstacle and generalized elastic-plastic torsion problems on tensor-product domains, with a view of providing a bedrock for its potential in applications.
 We develop the first preconditioners for the Newton systems arising in a pG method and observe them to be exceptionally effective.
+These appear to also be the first preconditioners for high-order discretizations of obstacle and gradient-type constraints.
+Classical works follow discretize-then-optimize approaches and are therefore confined to the lowest order discretization \cite{pearson2017,rees2010}.

-We notice that the quadrature for the assembly of the matrices at each Newton step can be confined to a discontinuous basis consisting of Legendre polynomials which admit fast evaluation and expansion transforms.
+The quadrature for the assembly of the matrices at each Newton step can be confined to a discontinuous basis consisting of Legendre polynomials which admit fast evaluation and expansion transforms.
 We then leverage an atypical but fast quadrature scheme.
 We also see that the method may adopt error estimators already developed in the literature to guide $hp$-refinement.
 Altogether this allows us to consider examples with the highest discretization degree that have been reported in the literature to date.
 Moreover, since the novel hpG solver retains sparsity, requires little computational overhead, and exhibits $hp$-independent number of nonlinear iterations, we are able to provide the first reported competitive wall-clock timing comparisons with other solvers featuring low-order discretizations.
-In fact in \cref{sec:examples}, we observe up to a 24 and 100 times speed up, per linear solve, to reach the same error for an obstacle problem and generalized elastic-plastic torsion problem, respectively (cf.~\cref{sec:examples:2d:1,sec:examples:gradient}).
+In fact in \Cref{sec:examples}, we observe up to a 24 and 100 times speed up, per linear solve, to reach the same error for an obstacle problem and generalized elastic-plastic torsion problem, respectively (cf.~\Cref{sec:examples:2d:1,sec:examples:gradient}).

-We begin by introducing the Dirichlet minimization problem with obstacle- and gradient-type constraints, together with the pG algorithm in \cref{sec:pg}, followed the construction of the hierarchical $p$-FEM basis in \cref{sec:fem}.
-Next we provide a detailed investigation of the discretized Newton linearization of the pG subsystems in \cref{sec:newton} and the design the preconditioning strategy in \cref{sec:preconditioning}. $hp$-adaptivity is discussed in \cref{sec:adaptivity} and we outline four algorithmic techniques that significantly speed up the algorithm when $p \gg 1$ in \cref{sec:implementation}.